Updated October 8th, 2020

 - We have increased how often we deep clean our facilities and have been distributing additional personal protective equipment (PPE) and antiviral products in all of our treatment facilities.

-Staff Precautions to Protect Patients from Coronavirus
+Additional Staff Precautions to Protect Patients from COVID-19

 We’ve taken the following precautionary measures to protect our staff from coronavirus infection, and thus minimize the risk of coronavirus exposure in our treatment facilities.